azerothcore/Keira3/README.md

 To use Keira3, you don't need to install any dependency.
 Just [download](https://github.com/azerothcore/Keira3/releases) and run it.

-If you are using Arch Linux you can find the package on [AUR](https://aur.archlinux.org/packages/keira3/)

 :warning: [Windows 7 or older Windows versions](https://github.com/azerothcore/Keira3/issues/2212) are not officially supported.

 ## How to run Keira3 in development mode